-48.10.5.
-Boxer's Name:

-- 48.10.5.1.
-Each Boxer may be identified by means of the surname on the back of the vest. - 48.10.5.2.
-The name must be identical to that indicated in the passport. - 48.10.5.3.
-The name must be positioned on the upper part of the back of the vest under the ONANF.

-- 48.10.5.4.
-The letters must not exceed 5 cm in height and 20 cm in width. - 48.10.5.5.
-The letters must be in a contrasting colour to the colour(s) of the vest.
-For a better legibility, they may be affixed to a neutral coloured patch or surrounded by a border or shadow outline. - 48.10.5.6.
+- 48.10.5.
+Boxer's Name (now mandatory for IBA owned events) - 48.10.5.1.Each Boxer must be identified by means of solely the surname ("Name") on the back of the vest. - 48.10.5.2.
+The Name must be identical to that indicated in the passport. - 48.10.5.3.
+The Name must be positioned on the upper part of the back of the vest under the NANF. - 48.10.5.4.
+The letters must not exceed five (5) cm in height and 20 (twenty) cm in width. - 48.10.5.5.
+The letters must be in white colour contrasting to the colour(s) of the vest.
+Note that both the current Olympic and World Champion can apply their Name in a gold colour for all competitions; once the Boxer is no longer the current champion, the colour must revert as described above to white. - 48.10.5.6.
 The letters may be printed, embroidered or sewn on as a badge. - 48.10.5.7.
-The letters must not interfere with the other elements of the uniform that identify the Boxer (e.g. ONANF). - 48.10.5.8.
-The name may not contain any manufacturer identification, sponsor advertising, design features or any other elements.

-48.10.6.
-National Federation's Sponsors Advertising

-- 48.10.6.1.
-All forms of advertising for sponsors or third parties, of political, religious or personal statements or other prohibited class such as alcohol (exception for beer and wine), tobacco, casino, gambling and betting are prohibited on all kit items inside the Competition Venue. - 48.10.6.2.
+The letters must not interfere with the other elements of the uniform that identify the Boxer (e.g. NANF). - 48.10.5.8.
+The name may not contain any manufacturer identification, sponsor advertising, design features or any other elements. - 48.10.5.9.
+In case the Boxer does not bring his/her Name printed on the vest by the respective bout as indicated above, the LOC will print it onsite before the bout by charging an amount of five American dollars (USD 5) that will be paid before the bout. - 48.10.6.
+National Federation's Sponsors Advertising - 48.10.6.1.All forms of advertising for sponsors or third parties of political, religious or personal statements or other prohibited class such as alcohol (exception for beer and wine), tobacco, casino, gambling and betting are prohibited on all kit items inside the Competition Venue. - 48.10.6.2.
 The National Federation's sponsor advertising may be printed, embroidered or sewn on to the vest and must not interfere with the other elements identifying the National Federation (e.g. the flag).
 The following quantities, positioning and measurements must be observed: - 48.10.6.2.1.
-Vest: Maximum 150 cm2 once on the front of the vest below the chest level area
+Vest: Maximum one hundred fifty (150) cm once on the front of the vest below the chest level area

-RULE 49.
-OFFICIALS' COMPETITION UNIFORM
+49. OFFICIAL'S COMPETITION UNIFORM

 - 49.1.
 Referees and Judges must wear only the official IBA attire for Referees and Judges. - 49.1.1.
 White, short-sleeve, button-down collared shirt (long-sleeve acceptable in exceptional cases) - 49.1.2.
 Black bow tie - 49.1.3.
-IBA R&J badge affixed upon the left side (over the heart) of the shirt - 49.1.4.
+IBA R&J badge affixed upon the left side (over the heart) of the shirt

+- 49.1.4.
 Black trousers (no denim) - 49.1.5.
 Black sport shoes with no heals - 49.2.
 Referees may use surgical gloves when officiating. - 49.3.
 Technical Delegates and ITOs must dress in strict business attire, unless provided with an IBA-approved uniform.